PluribusDigital/playbook/branding/assets.md

 # Brand Assets

-This page is intended to share the vital info that might be needed by STSI staff, partners, etc. when referencing the company.
+This page is intended to share the vital info that might be needed by Pluribus Digital staff, partners, etc. when referencing the company.
 For example, a partner might want our logo for a proposal, or we might need to share similar information when sponsoring an event.

 ## Company Description